MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/agisoft-metashape.md

 author: JBrentJ
-description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: v-jerja ms.date: 3/20/2020 ms.service: crm-online ms.topic: article
+description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: v-jerja ms.date: 08/13/2020 ms.service: crm-online ms.topic: article
-title: Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality applications ms.reviewer: v-brycho
 ---

-# Use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality applications
+# Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality applications

 This tutorial guides you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that you can use in Microsoft Dynamics 365 mixed-reality applications.